These are the terms and conditions on which Leeds Trinity University (“we” or “us”) supply services to you.

 Our right to make minor or procedural changes

-6.3 We may change your Contract (including to your course) at any time:
+6.3 We may change your Contract (including changes to your course) at any time:

 6.3.1 to reflect changes in the law and/or regulatory and/or professional and/or statutory body requirements;